Does It Counts If The Golf Ball Bounces Out Of The Hole?

 How Long Can You Wait For A Golf Ball To Drop In The Hole?

 10 seconds!
-You can only wait for 10 seconds for your golf ball to drop in the hole.
+You can only wait for 10 seconds for your golf ball to drop into the hole.
 Anything more than that will not count!

 How Much Time Is Allowed To Find A Lost Ball When Playing A Hole In Golf?